-The world's most painful condition demands urgent action
+The most painful condition known to medicine demands urgent action

 Help us accelerate access to effective treatments for "suicide headaches"